arbor-sim/arbor-sim.github.io/_posts/2021-09-30-dsl-for-higher-level-network-specifications.md

 4. https://github.com/NeuroML/NeuroMLlite/
 5. https://github.com/arbor-sim/arbor

-We are estimating this to be an interesting project for a PhD student or Postdoc with some prior experience, but depending on the candidate and available time we could change the scope as needed, a MSc project for instance.
+We are estimating this to be a 6-12 month project, suitable for a Master student looking for a thesis-project, or with a optionally increased scope suitable as a side-project for a PhD student or Postdoc with some prior experience.
+Depending on the candidate and available time we could change the scope as needed.
 A background in neuroscience, especially in modeling, and experience with other simulation tools is helpful.
 We require a working knowledge of C++.